karlyndiary/DA-Cheatsheet/Tableau/[07] Tableau Architecture.md

 - 4 Layers
   - Source
-    - Data could be in MySQL, Orcale, Excel, Json, API or Cloud.
+    - Data could be in MySQL, Oracle, Excel, JSON, API or Cloud.
 Data could be anywhere.
   - Desktop
-    - First thing to do in Tableau Desktop is connect to Data Source
+    The first thing to do in Tableau Desktop is connect to the Data Source
     - Data Connectors
       - 90 Connectors
     - Access Information will be stored inside the data source